 It was also previously believed that menstruation and menopause worsen peptic ulcer symptoms while pregnancy does the reverse.19 These hypotheses were linked to stress levels and hormonal imbalances.
 However, there is no concrete evidence yet to support these claims.

 Often seemingly harmless peptic ulcers may worsen and cause more injurious, serious, and possibly fatal complications.
 Here are warning signs to watch out for.

-- Bloody vomit (hematemesis): Strong stomach acids may sometimes abrase the stomach mucosa to the extent of exposing blood vessels and causing internal bleeding.20 Vomit resembling coffee grounds is a cause for concern.
+- Bloody vomit (hematemesis): Strong stomach acids may sometimes abrase the stomach mucosa to the extent of exposing blood vessels and causing internal bleeding.20 Vomit resembling coffee grounds is

 - Abnormally dark stools (melena): Because of internal bleeding, stools may be tainted with blood because of which they appear dark in color.
 This again may signal a more serious complication.21